Inferring Hidden Symmetries of Exotic Magnets from Detecting Explicit Order Parameters: Machine-learned phase diagram

 \section{Machine-learned phase diagram}

-A typical application of TK-SVM consists of two steps: (i) detecting the topology of the phase diagram, (ii) extracting and verifying order parameters.
+A typical application of TK-SVM consists of two steps: (i) detecting the topology of the phase diagram and (ii) extracting and verifying order parameters.
 We focus here on the classical phase diagram of the HK model Eq.~\eqref{eq:model}, and save the discussion of order parameters for the next section.

 For this purpose, we introduce a fictitious grid that spans uniformly in the space of $\varphi$, with a spacing of $\delta\varphi = \frac{\pi}{48}$.
 At each $\varphi$, we collect $500$ spin configurations at a low temperature $T = 10^{-3}\sqrt{J^2+K^2}$.
-The samples are prepared by classical parallel tempering Monte Carlo (PTMC) simulations on a lattice of $10,368$ spins ($72 \times 72$ honeycomb unit cells).
+The samples are prepared by classical parallel tempering Monte Carlo simulations on a lattice of $10,368$ spins ($72 \times 72$ honeycomb unit cells).
 Next, we perform TK-SVM with different ranks over these data.
-However, it turns out that a rank-$1$ TK-SVM (cf. Appendix~\ref{app:svm}), which detects magnetic orders, is sufficient to learn the phase diagram.
-The result is a graph of $96$ vertices and $4,560$ edges as shown in Figure~\ref{fig:pd} (a).

-The Fiedler vector obtained from partitioning the graph is depicted in Figure~\ref{fig:pd} (b) (see also Appendix~\ref{app:graph}).
-Each of its entry represents a vertex of the grid, hence a $\varphi$-point.
-The Fiedler-vector entries for the vertices ($\varphi$s) classified in the same subgraph component are identical or very close in value, while those falling into different subgraphs display considerable contrast.
+However, it turns out that a rank-$1$ TK-SVM (see Appendix~\ref{app:svm}), which detects magnetic orders, is sufficient to learn the phase diagram.
+The result is a graph of $96$ vertices and $4,560$ edges.
+The Fiedler vector obtained from partitioning the graph is depicted in Figure~\ref{fig:pd} (a) (see also Appendix~\ref{app:graph}).
+Each of its entries represents a vertex of the grid, hence a $\varphi$-point.
+The Fiedler vector entries for the vertices ($\varphi$s) classified in the same subgraph component are identical or very close in value, while those falling into different subgraphs display considerable contrast.

 Evidently, the Fiedler vector shows four subgraph components, indicating four stable phases.
 This in fact reproduces the classical HK phase diagram~\cite{Price13, Janssen16}.
-The four plateaus respectively correspond to the antiferromagnetic (AFM), zigzag (ZZ), ferromagnetic (FM) and stripy (ST) phase, following the labeling in Figure~\ref{fig:pd} (b).
+The four plateaus respectively correspond to the antiferromagnetic (AFM), zigzag (ZZ), ferromagnetic (FM) and stripy (ST) phase, following the labeling in Figure~\ref{fig:pd} (a).
 However, as we shall discuss in Section~\ref{sec:op}, orders in the regions $\varphi \in (\frac{\pi}{2}, \frac{3\pi}{4})$ and $(\frac{3\pi}{2}, \frac{7\pi}{4})$ may be more universally measured by $D_2$ and $D_{2h}$ magnetization.